firefly-iii/docs/docs/docs/data-importer/install/nordigen-spectre.md

 ## Salt Edge's Spectre API

 You can sign up for Salt Edge's services on [this page](https://www.saltedge.com/client_users/sign_up).

-Your account will initially have a "pending” status.
-In order to get access to real banks, please request test access from your Client's dashboard main page and mention you’re a Firefly III user.
+Your account will initially have a "pending" status.
+In order to get access to real banks, please request "test" access from your Client's dashboard main page and mention you’re a Firefly III user.

-The Account Information API is generally limited to non-EU and non-UK banks.
+### Limits
+Note that Spectre's partnership with Firefly III (Account Information API) does not offer the possibility of connecting to financial institutions via PSD2/Open Banking channels in the EU & UK: only web scraping connections are available.
+Furthermore, there is a limit of 10 banks and no customer support (support tickets won't be treated).

+Lastly, access to the Spectre API is limited to raw data only, which means you may have to do data cleanup yourself.
+You can use Firefly III [rules](../../firefly-iii/pages-and-features/rules.md) or build something yourself.

 You can see if your bank is supported [on this page](https://www.saltedge.com/products/spectre/countries?channel%5B%5D=non_regulated).

-Access to the Spectre API is limited to raw data only, which means you may have to do data cleanup yourself.
-You can use Firefly III [rules](../../firefly-iii/pages-and-features/rules.md) or build something yourself.

 ## Nordigen API